5 Things I've Learned About Investing

 Remember: If you feel your portfolio is getting too cute or complicated, there is a high probability that you need to simplify.
 Trust your gut.
 Leave the cuteness for babies and puppies, not your portfolio.

 4. Fees Matter

 When it comes to investing, you have to accept the fact that market movements are going to be unpredictable.
 This is out of control, which makes it even more important to take advantage of those points of portfolio investing that are in your control.
 Investment fees headline a small list of these items that you can regulate.
 Vanguard has a great piece highlighting the impact fees have on your long-term returns.
-Even 0.65% can mean the difference of nearly $100k in growth over a 30 year time horizon, as seen below.
+On an initial investment of $100k, even a fee of just 0.65% can mean the difference of nearly $100k in growth over a 30 year time horizon, as seen below.

 Solution: Focus on building out your portfolio using low cost index mutual funds and ETFs (Exchange-Traded Funds).
 A well-structured portfolio can have an aggregate expense ratio of 0.25% or less.
 If not sure of the expenses you are paying, search for your funds utilizing an online research service such as Morningstar.
 Look to replace your holdings that carry any kind of a "load" (which is basically a sales charge) or an "expense" ratio above 0.40%.